 Learn more about the story of America on the move

 The Star-Spangled Banner became a treasure in what was then called the National Museum.
 But it was in terrible shape.
 The formerly proud garrison flag hung outside on the façade of the Smithsonian’s Castle building on the National Mall in Washington, DC.
-It’s missing pieces; it’s worn and somewhat forlorn.
+It’s missing pieces, it’s worn, and somewhat forlorn.

 The Smithsonian immediately hired conservator Amelia Bold Fowler and her team of ten skilled seamstresses to save the flag.
 They set up in the Smithsonian Castle and removed the canvas, replacing it with a linen backing attached to the flag with a specially patented interlocking mesh of some 1.7 million stitches.
-The cost of the project, a little over $1,200.
+The cost of the project was a little over $1,200.

 In 1914, with Baltimore officials pressing the Smithsonian to lend it back to them for the upcoming centennial celebration of the Defense of Fort McHenry, Appleton added a condition to his gift—the flag had to remain at the national museum “forever.”

 The Star-Spangled Banner was then exhibited in a giant glass display case in the Arts and Industries Building, where it was seen by millions over the next half-century.
 The only time the flag was removed was during World War II, from 1942 to 1944, when President Franklin Roosevelt feared Germany might bomb the National Mall.
 The flag was packed up and sent for safekeeping, along with other important national collections, to Shenandoah National Park near Luray, Virginia.